TOPIC: What Is The Best Isolation Workout?

 Introduction

 In terms of training, what is the difference between a good bodybuilder and a great bodybuilder?
-It's not that the great bodybuilder works out longer, with more intensity, or with heavier weights.
+It's not that the great bodybuilder works out longer, with more intensity or with heavier weights.
 The factor in training that separates the two is that the great bodybuilder has a complete routine.
 It's a routine that includes isolation work to keep their body in proportion.

 Some weightlifters often make the mistake that isolation work is useless and a full compound routine is all one needs to build muscle.
 While compounds are the quickest way to work your body, they fail to fully exhaust the muscles.
 This is where isolation work is needed.

 While a compound workout is faster, isolations will better target each individual muscle, resulting in a complete workout.
-This puts more stress on the muscles, and thus making them grow better than a full compound workout.
+This puts more stress on the muscles, and thus makes them grow better than a full compound workout.

 Read on and learn why isolations are so important, and how a full isolation routine can actually be a benefit for some people.
 I will go through the benefits and the negatives of isolation work, and which isolations are best used to gain the most muscle mass.